Email Marketing for Coffee Shops (1)

 • Square Marketing: Ideal if you’re already using Square as your POS

-Advanced Tip: Pair Email Marketing with In-Person Strategy
+Advanced Tip: Pair Email Marketing with an In-Person Strategy

 Email shouldn’t exist in a vacuum.
 It should extend the experience that starts the moment someone walks into your shop.